-- Tuesday, September 15 - Information session (online session, registration required)
+- Tuesday, October 19 - Information session (online session, Register in advance for this webinar)

 Tentative LEAP Session Dates

 Following are the tentative dates for LEAP sessions.
-List any conflicts you anticipate with these session dates IN DETAIL. special circumstances will be considered on a case-by-case basis:
+When you apply you may list any conflicts you anticipate with these session dates IN DETAIL.
+Special circumstances will be considered on a case-by-case basis:

 How do I obtain a completion certificate?
 What if I can't attend all of the sessions?

-You must attend all sessions and complete all assignments in tandem with the project you develop and implement in order to receive a completion certificate.
+You must attend all sessions and complete all assignments including the capstone project to receive a completion certificate.